mmcc007/fledge/README.md

 [View the documentation site](https://mmcc007.github.io/fledge/) for usage and configuration information.

 # Demo
 For a demo of Fledge in action see: https://github.com/mmcc007/todo.
+Links are included to view the pipeline on Travis that delivers betas and releases to both stores.

+The demo app was delivered to both Google and Apple stores using a Fledge pipeline.

-You can download the demo app, which is live on the Google and Apple stores, to your android or iOS device:
+You can download the demo app to your android or iOS device:
 [![GitErDone](https://play.google.com/intl/en_us/badges/images/badge_new.png)](https://play.google.com/store/apps/details?id=com.orbsoft.todo)
 [![GitErDone](https://linkmaker.itunes.apple.com/en-us/badge-lrg.svg?releaseDate=2019-02-15&kind=iossoftware)](https://itunes.apple.com/us/app/giterdone/id1450240301)

+### Fledge trace-back feature
+This feature allows you to track what version of your app is running on any device.
+Useful for support and bug-fixing.

- and select the 'About' feature by tapping on the app title 'GitErDone'.
+ To use the Fledge trace-back feature, tap on the app title 'GitErDone' to view the 'About'.

  On an android device you will see:
  ![android screenshot](./art/android_screenshot.png)